The Nutrition Timeline for People with DMD

 Teenage years and adulthood

-In teenage or adult years, as eating becomes more difficult and respiratory function declines, energy requirements may increase while food intake often declines, putting individuals at significant risk of undernutrition.
-Interventions to gain or maintain weight may be required, including dietary changes and if necessary the placement of gastrostomy tubes, to insert food directly into the stomach.
+In teenage or adult years, eating becomes more difficult and your respiratory function may decline.
+Your energy requirements may increase while food intake often declines.
+This puts individuals at significant risk of undernutrition.
+Interventions to gain or maintain weight may be required.
+These include dietary changes and if necessary the placement of gastrostomy tubes, to insert food directly into the stomach.

-Difficulties with swallowing (dysphagia) also present problems for people with DMD and may require compensatory strategies to avoid life-threatening aspiration pneumonia.
+Difficulties with swallowing (dysphagia) also present problems for people with DMD.
+They may require compensatory strategies to avoid life-threatening aspiration pneumonia.
 This may start in childhood but is not usually noticed until later in life.

-Where dietary and swallowing interventions are successful, and adults become permanently ventilated, energy requirements decrease and once again individuals become at risk of becoming overweight.
+Where dietary and swallowing interventions are successful, and adults become permanently ventilated, energy requirements decrease.
+Once again individuals become at risk of becoming overweight.